imihhail/forum/README.md

 ### Task explanation:

-The Forum project consists in creating a web forum that allows :
+The Forum project is creating a web forum that allows :
 - communication between users.
 - associating categories to posts.
 - liking and disliking posts and comments.
 - filtering posts.

-Forum <b>image-upload</b> in addition should give the possibility to create a post containing an image as well as text.
+<b>Image-upload</b> in addition should give the possibility to create a post containing an image as well as text.

 ## Audit instructions: